B2B SaaS SEO Mastery

 How to Optimise:

-Robots.txt: utilise a Robots.txt file to specify what parts of your website search engines should not crawl.
-This is particularly useful for hiding non-public pages or other content you don’t want to show up in search results.
+Robots.txt: Utilise a Robots.txt file to specify what parts of your website search engines should not crawl.
+This is particularly useful for hiding non-public pages. -

 Google cares about user experience when it comes to SEO, and so should you.
 With social search on the rise, Google is working hard to answer the questions a searcher expects to see when they type in a search query.
 Consider user experience as part of your B2B SEO, like ease of use and a positive experience.